Employee Burnout | Culture Shifts for Burnout Relief

 Unclear Requirements: When it’s not clear to team members how to succeed, it’s harder for them to be confident, enjoy their work, and feel they’re doing a good job.
 If the job description isn’t explained clearly, if the requirements are constantly changing and hard to understand, or if expectations are otherwise unclear, workers are at higher risk of burnout.

 Poor Communication: Poor communication in a company can cause or exacerbate some of these problems, like unclear job expectations or little recognition.
-When an employee has a problem and can’t properly discuss it with someone who is in a position to help, this can lead to feelings of low personal control.
+When an employee has a problem and can’t properly discuss it with someone in a position to help, this can lead to feelings of low personal control.
 Also, when companies lack formal internal communications and ways of disseminating salient information, employees are left wondering and feeling unstable — compounded over time, it can be a contributing factor.

 Cultural Shifts Needed to Curb Burnout

-Additionally, giving employees clear priorities can help them focus on what’s most important and balance their responsibilities.
+Additionally, giving employees clear priorities can help them focus on what’s most essential and balance their responsibilities.
 Ensure your teams have a solid understanding of goals or deadlines they’re expected to hit and feel empowered to weigh in on those expectations.

 With the boundaries between work and home blurring more than ever, cultivating a culture that prioritizes rest is critical.
-Rest goes hand in hand with innovation, creativity and results; however, the pandemic has made traditional travel fraught with challenges, if not impossible.
+Rest goes hand in hand with innovation, creativity, and results; however, the pandemic has made traditional travel fraught with challenges, if not impossible.
 Most employees continue to work with no vacation in sight and forget they can still use their paid time off, even if there’s nowhere to go.
 Remind them of the importance of taking a break.

-It’s also important to adapt your notion of what constitutes a workday.
+It’s also essential to adapt your notion of what constitutes a workday.
 For some, traditional work hours may still fit with a working-from-home landscape, while for others, a less-traditional schedule may do wonders for their wellbeing.
 Create ways for your teams to reflect on when they work best and adapt their workflow.
 Are they most inspired in the evenings after the kids are in bed?
-Do they need a couple hours between meetings to give themselves time to recharge?
+Do they need a couple of hours between meetings to give themselves time to recharge?
 Be open to new timelines and structures, and lead by example.

 Build employee commitment by actively encouraging feedback

 During any period of rapid change, all employees need to understand the company’s future vision and direction.
 An unknown future can make employees feel very unsafe and insecure.
 It could also lead them to imagine and predict outcomes that may (or may not) happen.
-Creating a culture of trust, transparency and openness is critical to reducing the stresses felt by today’s workforce.
-Last year was filled with uncertainties, so being open with your teams about the organization’s return-to-work plans and pivots in structure or projections can help give them a sense of control when it comes to childcare planning, personal financial decisions, and how they prioritize their tasks.
+Creating a culture of trust, transparency, and openness is critical to reducing the stresses felt by today’s workforce.
+Last year was filled with uncertainties, so being open with your teams about the organization’s return-to-work plans and pivots in structure or projections can help give them a sense of control regarding childcare planning, personal financial decisions, and how they prioritize their tasks.
 With clear, regular updates from leadership, organizations can boost morale and increase employee engagement, as well as help their teams feel empowered to make well-informed decisions for themselves and their families.

 Employees’ thoughts about work then become dominated by these fears.
 However, workers are reassured when their leaders encourage them to give feedback about new goals and strategies.
 They are also more likely to feel their thoughts are valued.
 And they will be more likely to commit to achieving new goals.

 The American Psychological Association’s Center for Organizational Excellence outlined the importance of communicating to prevent burnout, recommending “regular, ongoing opportunities to provide feedback to management.”
-Doing this allows leaders to recognize when it may be time to dial demands back and expand resources, such as child-care assistance and increased wellness and mental health support.
+Doing this allows leaders to recognize when it may be time to dial demands back and expand resources, such as childcare assistance and increased wellness and mental health support.

 Connection & Engagement

 Disgruntled employees often talk to each other.
 And this can create a subculture of resistance and poor performance.
 However, not all employees are willing to talk about their issues with their leaders, even though these issues may occupy a loud place on the office grapevine.
-By listening actively and compassionately to employee complaints, leaders can identify potential problems before they begin to affect team collaboration.
+By listening actively and compassionately to employee complaints, leaders can identify potential problems before they affect team collaboration.

 Create an honest, fair, and equitable culture across all levels

-So whether you’re a leader looking to solve burnout as your biggest workplace culture problem or one who knows you’ll only be as successful as your teams are engaged, download our latest eBook for deeper guidance and advice on how to make the culture shifts that can help reduce the risk of burnout.
+So whether you’re a leader looking to solve burnout as your biggest workplace culture problem or one who knows you’ll only be as successful as your teams are engaged, download our latest eBook for more profound guidance and advice on how to make the culture shifts that can help reduce the risk of burnout.